thuc248997/userboard-rzv2m/meta-userboard-rzv2m/recipes-bsp/flash-writer/README.md

 => run bootnfs
 ```

+Note please, according to the above u-boot settings, we don't need the tpfp download, instead we use nfs download.

 #### 3. Update the Core-image to the EMMC storage

 After booting successfully from a given NFS server, run the `./mmc_download.sh` shell-script ; this shell-script will help patition, help format the EMMC storage, then un-tar the core-image to the EMMC partitions.